Jesuit conspiracy theories

 Jesuit conspiracy theories are conspiracy theories about the members of the Society of Jesus (Jesuits), a religious order in the Catholic Church.
-Such theories began appearing as early as 1550, just ten years after the founding of the Jesuits.
-They were often accused by their enemies due to the intellectual and political influence the Society of Jesus exerted against others.
+They often were accused by enemies fearing the intellectual and political influences of the Society of Jesus.

 History

 The earliest recorded Jesuit conspiracy theory is from an Augustinian friar, George Browne, who had exclaimed from the pulpit to a crowd in 1551 the following conspiracy theory:

 But there is a new fraternity of late sprung up who call themselves Jesuits, which will deceive many, who are much after the Scribes and Pharisees' manner.
 Among the Jews they shall strive to abolish the truth, and shall come very near to do it.
 For these sorts will turn themselves into several forms; with the Heathen a Heathenist, with the Atheists an Atheist, with the Jews a Jew, with the Reformers a Reformade, purposely to know your intentions, your minds, your hearts, and your inclinations, and thereby bring you at last to be like the fool that "said in his heart there was no God."
 These shall spread over the whole world, "shall be admitted into the counsels of Princes, and they never the wiser," charming of them, yea, making your Princes reveal their hearts, and the secrets therein, and yet they not perceive it; which will happen from falling from the law of God, by neglect of fulfilling the law of God, and by winking at their sins; yet in the end [...] they shall become odious to all nations: so that at the end they shall be worse than Jews, having no resting place upon earth; and then shall a Jew have more favor than a Jesuit.

 Less than a decade later, another widely spread libel against the society appeared.
 The zealous Dominican, Melchor Cano, who had publicized a letter two days before his death, stated the following:

 God grant that it may not happen to me as is fabled of Cassandra, who was captured and burned.
 If the members of the Society continue as they have begun, God grant that the time may not come when kings will wish to resist them, but will not have the means of doing so.

 Later these claims were supported by evidences found in the Monita secreta, a document showing details of how the inducted Society members used illicit ways to gain both temporal and spiritual ascendancy over all.
 This paper was first published in Krakow, 1612, edited and published by a former Jesuit, Jerome Zahorowski.
 He alleged that it was written by Jesuit Superior General Claudio Acquaviva, whose Regional Assistant and Admonitor, Paul Hoffaeus, S.J., had likewise brought scandal to the Society as visitor for the Upper German Province of the Society in 1596, when he had written the following anti-Jesuit report to the Jesuit College of Ingolstadt: